cmc-aau/hpc-docs/README.md

 This is a public repository and website, so don't publish anything sensitive!

 ## Testing locally
 Everything is markdown so `mkdocs` is not strictly needed locally unless you want to inspect the outcome of the changes before pushing to GitHub.
-If so you you can use `mkdocs` and `mkdocs-material` in a few different ways:
+If so you can use `mkdocs` and `mkdocs-material` in a few different ways:

  - Use the development container in VSCode
 Install the "Dev Containers" extension and reopen the folder in a container (F1 -> Dev Containers: Reopen in Container).